knulli-cfw/knulli.org/docs/index.md

 We are happy to announce that **KNULLI Firefly** has gone public!
 Why "Firefly"?
 Starting with Firefly, all KNULLI releases will have a codename to indicate the release version.
 KNULLI Firefly comes with a lot of new features and improvements.
 These are just a few highlights:

-* Added device support for the RG40XX H, RG40XX V and RGCubeXX
+* Added device support for the Anbernic RG40XX H, RG40XX V, RGCubeXX
+* Added device support for the TrimUI Brick (pre-alpha)
 * Improved support for the [lid behavior](../configure/power-management) of the RG35XX SP (sleep mode or shutdown)
-* Removed cardinal snapping of the joysticks of the RG35XX H and RG40XX H/V (Thanks to @thegammasqueeze!)
+* Removed cardinal snapping of the joysticks of the RG35XX H and RG40XX H/V (Thanks to [@TheGammaSqueeze](https://github.com/TheGammaSqueeze)!)
 * Introduced [power management](../configure/power-management) to save battery life
-* Added [RGB LED support](../configure/rgb-leds) for the RG40XX H/V and RGCubeXX
+* Added [RGB LED support](../configure/rgb-leds) for the Anbernic RG40XX H/V, RGCubeXX, and TrimUI Smart Pro
 * Added Drastic-Steward as an additional NDS emulator
 * Added support for 32bit PortMaster games
 * Added a lot of new EmulationStation settings for various emulators